-Because grants were selected for funding based on a proposed project, the amendment will be reviewed carefully by DLG, and the grantee will be notified of approval or disapproval.
-A grantee should never proceed with requested change(s) until it receives written approval from DLG.
+Because grants were selected for funding based on a proposed project, the amendment will be reviewed carefully by DLG, and the subrecipient will be notified of approval or disapproval.
+A subrecipient should never proceed with requested change(s) until it receives written approval from DLG.

-Substantial Amendments and Compliance with Additional Requirements whether additional CDBG requirements are triggered by the amendment.
-Substantial amendments are changes to a project of such a size or magnitude that warrant notification to the public and a review of compliance with other requirements such as environmental review.
+Substantial Amendments and Compliance with Additional Requirements will dictate whether additional CDBG requirements are triggered by the amendment.
+Substantial amendments are changes to a project such as size or magnitude that warrant notification to the public and a review of compliance with other requirements such as environmental review.
 Examples include a public facility project that was intended to be located in one area of the community but is now proposed to be located on a different site in the community, or a project that was intended to provide jobs that is now proposed to benefit a limited clientele.

-Upon receipt of the Project/Budget Amendment Form, DLG will determine if the proposed change is considered substantial under the CDBG regulations.
-The determination as to whether an amendment is considered substantial is critical, as it will dictate
+Upon receipt of the Project/Budget Amendment Form, DLG will determine if the proposed change is considered substantial under the CDBG regulations or CDBG-DR guidance.
+The determination as to whether an amendment is considered substantial is critical, as it ......